 The Deficit Reduction Act of 1984 (P.L.
 98-369) was regarded as a reconciliation bill when it was considered in the House, but was stripped of that classification when it was considered in the Senate (in April and May of 1984).
-The House also has considered reconciliation measures that were not considered in the Senate.
+The House has also considered reconciliation measures that were not considered in the Senate.

-For more information on the consideration of reconciliation measures, see CRS Report RL30458, The Budget Reconciliation Process: Timing of Legislative Action, by Megan S. Lynch.
+For more information on the consideration of reconciliation measures, see CRS Report RL30458, The Budget Reconciliation Process: Timing of Legislative Action.